teamtran/data-visualizer/SOP_github.md

 ## Sign up on GitHub
 1. Go to https://github.com/ and make an account!

+## Setup personal access token
+1. Login to GitHub.
+2. Go to Settings > Developer Settings (at bottom) > Personal access tokens > Tokens (classic).
+Name the token, check all the boxes, and press the generate token button.
+Copy the generated token to somewhere where you won't lose it.

 ## Download the GitHub repository
 1. In the terminal, go to the directory you want to store your repository.
 For example, `C:\Users\Azalea\University of Toronto\Helen Tran - 2020 Azalea Uva\Coding`
 2. Create a new folder in the directory above called `spectrometry-visualizer`.
 3. Type `cd spectrometry-visualizer` in the terminal.
 4. Type `git clone git@github.com:teamtran/spectrometry-visualizer.git` in the terminal.
+5. When prompted to input your github information.
+    - Username: type in your github username
+    - Password: copy and paste your personal access token that was generated in the previous instructions.
-5. The files should be downloaded to your directory.
+6. If authorized and done correctly, the files should be downloaded to your directory.

-You can now move on to the SOP.md file
+You can now move on to the SOP.md fileSmcSl2%lS*Cms